yuantailing/cgservice/README.md

 ### phpmyadmin

 1. Run.
-1. You can login to phpmyadmin in the default website (URI is /phpmyadmin/).
+1. You can login to phpmyadmin in the default website (usually you can visit it by IP, and URI is /phpmyadmin/).

 ### cgserver